 |Fixed Speed motor

 Power consumption is one of the most important factors that must be considered when buying an air conditioner.
 Let us take a look into the matter in detail.

-In an inverter AC, the power consumption is lower because the compressor speed is controllable.
-But how much lesser is it really?
-Studies have shown that inverter ac power consumption is at least 30-50% lower than a non-inverter AC.
+In an inverter AC, the power consumption is low because the compressor speed is controllable.
+Studies have shown that inverter AC power consumption is at least 30-50% lower than a non-inverter AC.

-The difference between inverter ac and non-inverter ac becomes more prominent with its power consumption.
-Since the compressor speed cannot be controlled and works with the same intensity throughout, the power consumption is definitely much more.
+The difference between inverter AC and non-inverter AC becomes more prominent when we talk about power consumption.
+Since the compressor speed cannot be controlled and works with the same intensity throughout, the power consumption is definitely high in non-inverter AC.

 Here is a chart showing the power consumption (KwHR or Number Of units) of Inverter AC and Non-Inverter AC

-I hope this comparison between Inverter AC Vs. Non-Inverter AC gave you enough insights in choosing the best air conditioner for your requirement.
+I hope this comparison between Inverter AC Vs. Non-Inverter AC gave you enough insights for choosing the best air conditioner as per your requirement.
 Personally, I always prefer an Inverter AC as it saves a lot of power over Non-Inverter ACs

 If you still have any doubts or questions, please write in the comment section, and I will be happy to help.